cs160-berkeley/github-scripts/README.md

 ## Acknowledgments

-Senpo Hu for building up the script
+Senpo Hu for building up the scripts